-Recent stats show that in Australia, just over 50% of all businesses have a website.
+Recent stats show that in Australia, over 50% of all businesses have a website.
 Out of those, only 30% can take orders online.
-Although these stats seem low, this is actually a really great result for Australian businesses.
+This stat seems low, but this is actually a great result for Australian businesses.
 For the first time in 2017, we went over 50% of small businesses having a website.

 So why do you need a website for your small business?
 Keep reading to discover my top five reasons…

 The main reason why you should have a website is for search results.
 People are searching online for your business every day.
 And most times they are unaware of what services you provide and how you can serve them.